Cray-HPE/docs-csm/operations/boot_orchestration/Clean_Up_Logs_After_a_BOA_Kubernetes_Job.md

     boa-e9adfa63-24dc-4da6-b870-b3535adf0bcc                    1/1           7m53s      13d
     ```

-2. Delete any jobs that are no longer needed.
+1. Delete any jobs that are no longer needed.

     Do not delete any jobs that are currently running.

     ```bash
-    ncn-m001# kubectl delete jobs BOA_JOB_ID
+    ncn-mw# kubectl delete jobs BOA_JOB_ID
     ```